JamesTurnerGit/CV/README.md

 # James Turner
 [Skills](#skills) | [Current Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

+I'm a full-Stack multi-language developer.
 Problem-solving is my natural state.
 I’m never happier than when I have a fresh challenge to tackle.
-I'm changing to a career where I can satisfy my desire to continuously work on new problems.
+My current goal is changing my career so I can satisfy my desire to continuously work on new problems.

 ***
 ## <a name="skills">Skills</a>
-### Fast Learner
+* Fast Learner
-* Adjusts to a new language in under a day.
-* Loves picking up new abilities
-### Good Teamwork
+* Good Teamwork
-*

-### Puzzle solving
+* Puzzle solving
-*

-### Self-challenging
+* Self-challenging
-* Persistently pushing myself in areas I know I need work on.
-* Not satisfied with the Easy route (unless it's also the Best route!)

 ***